 Karni Sena To Protest Against Bigg Boss 13; Security Beefed Up Outside Salman Khan’s Residence

 Salman Khan's Bigg Boss 13 seems to be in big trouble.
 It has to be recalled that a few days ago, Karni Sena had demanded a ban on the show alleging Bigg Boss 13 is against Indian culture and suggested that it promotes love jihad.
-It is being said that Karni Sena is likely to protest outside Salman's residence.

-According to a TOI report, Mumbai Police has beefed up security outside the actor's residence in suburban Bandra.
+It is being said that Karni Sena is likely to protest outside Salman Khan's residence in Mumbai.
+According to a report in The Times of India, the Mumbai Police has beefed up security outside the actor's home in Bandra west.

-For the uninitiated, many communities and even viewers didn't like the concept of 'Bed Friends Forever' wherein a girl and a boy have to share a bed.
-Bigg Boss 13 received backlash for the same and some groups and fans even felt the show was promoting vulgarity.
+For the uninitiated, many communities and even viewers haven't liked the concept of 'Bed Friends Forever' in Bigg Boss 13, wherein a girl and a boy have to share a bed.
+Bigg Boss 13 received backlash for the same and some groups and fans felt the show was promoting vulgarity.
 Netizens trended hashtags like 'BanBiggBoss13', 'BoycottBiggBoss13', 'JehadFelataBiggBoss' and 'UnsubscribeColorsTV' on Twitter.

 A traders' organisation had approached the Information and Broadcasting (I&B) Minister, Prakash Javadekar urging him to impose a ban on Bigg Boss 13 on the grounds of vulgarity.
-Also, Nand Kishore Gujjar, BJP MLA from Ghaziabad, had written a letter to the I&B Minister demanding that the show be taken off air.
-The Ministry of I&B is apparently looking into the complaint.
+Also, Nand Kishor Gujjar, a Bharatiya Janata Party (BJP) Member of the Legislative Assembly (MLA) from Ghaziabad, had written a letter to the I&B Minister demanding that the show be taken off air.
+The I&B Ministry is apparently looking into the complaint.

 Recently, ANI tweeted, "Sources: Ministry of Information and Broadcasting is looking into the complaint against 'Big Boss - 13' reality show." - (sic)